Skip to main content

 Create, perform and grow in confidence.
 For learning disabled and/or neurodivergent adults.

-Formerly known as Friday Club, the group has created work for stage and screen, including performances at the Citizens Theatre and short films.
+The group has created work for stage and screen, including performances at the Citizens Theatre and short films.

 Citizens Theatre - Participate Studio